CrescentonC/mlscript/README.md

 This artifact consists of an `sbt` project with a Scala implementation of Lumberhack as introduced in the corresponding paper.
-Lumberhack aims to optimize the execution time and memory usage of programs by eliminating intermediate data structures.
+Lumberhack aims to improve the efficiency of programs by eliminating intermediate data structures.
 We provide a test suite containing all the examples in the paper and all the `nofib` benchmarks we have ported and presented in the paper.
 Related